rust-lang/rust/src/doc/unstable-book/src/language-features/rustc-attrs.md

 This feature has no tracking issue, and is therefore internal to the compiler, not being intended for general use.

+Note: `rustc_attrs` enables many rustc-internal attributes and this page only discuss a few of them.

 ------------------------

 The `rustc_attrs` feature allows debugging rustc type layouts by using